-Common causes of spinal cord injury
+Common causes of spinal cord injuries

 The most common causes of spinal cord injuries in the United States are:

 - Falls.
-Spinal cord injury after age 65 is most often caused by a fall.
+A spinal cord injury after age 65 is most often caused by a fall.

 - Sports and recreation injuries.
-Athletic activities, such as impact sports and diving in shallow water, cause about 9 percent of spinal cord injuries.
+Athletic activities, such as impact sports and diving in shallow water, cause about 10% of spinal cord injuries.